wp-plugins/ik-facebook/readme.txt

 = Ack!
 All I see is 'IK FB: Please check your settings.' - What do I do? =

 It's all good!
-This just means there is no feed data - this could be due to bad settings, including a bad Page ID, App ID, or Secret Key, or it could be due to some other error such as not having cUrl installed.
+This just means there is no feed data - this could be due to bad settings, including a bad Page ID, App ID, or Secret Key, or it could be due to some other error.
 Be sure to check your Facebook Page's Privacy Settings, too!
 Check the plugin instructions for help (or send us a message if you think it's an error.)

 = So what's up with this 'Publicly Accessible Page' thing? =